Southeast Asia·Indonesia·Updated May 3, 2026

 What scams target tourists in Yogyakarta?

-The most frequently reported tourist scams in Yogyakarta are Batik Art Gallery Scam, Fake Blue Bird Taxi, Borobudur Transport Commission Detour, with 1 classified as high severity.
+The most frequently reported tourist scams in Yogyakarta are Batik Art Gallery Scam, Currency Exchange Shortchanging on Malioboro Street, Fake Blue Bird Taxi.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Lombok and Palawan.
+Similar patterns are also documented in Kuala Lumpur and Palawan.

 Are taxis safe in Yogyakarta?